-Methodology: Seventy patients of both genders were enrolled.
-Patients detailed demographics age, sex, body mass index and age between 18-70 years were recorded.
-Patients were divided in two equal groups.
-Group I patients underwent for endoscopic microdiscectomy and group II received conventional discectomy.
-The patients with low back pain radiating to the legs and prolapsed intervertebral discs at the L5-S1 and L4-L5 levels on MRI.
-Post-operatively effectiveness was observed between both groups, by using Oswestry Disability Index in follow up of 10 months.
+Methods: Total 70 patients of both genders were presented in this study.
+Patients detailed demographics age, sex and BMI were recorded after taking written consent.
+Patients were aged between 18-70 years, Patients were divided in to two groups I and II.
+Group I had 35 patients and underwent for endoscopic microdisectomy and group II received conventional discectomy among 35 patients.
+The research included patients with low back pain radiating to the legs and prolapsed intervertebral discs at the L5-S1 and L4-L5 levels on MRI.
+Post-operatively effectiveness was observed between both groups, by using Oswestry disability index (ODI) in follow up of 10 months.
+Complete data was analyzed by SPSS.

-Results: There were 34 (48.6%) female patients and 36 (51.4%) male patients.
-Mean age of the patients were 48.32± 6.44 years and mean body mass index was 26.14±3.23 kg/m2.
-Significantly no difference was observed between age and body mass index.
+Results: Total 34 (48.6%) patients were females and 36 (51.4%) were males.
+Mean age of the patients were 48.32± 6.44 years with mean BMI 26.14± 3.23 kg/m2.
+Significantly no difference was observed between age and BMI.
 Patients who had prolapsed disc at L4-5 levels were 26 (37.14%) and 44 (62.86%) patients had prolapsed disc at L5-S1.
-Mean post-operative Oswestry Disability Index in group I was 21.14±54 and in group II was 24.16±3.31.
+Mean post-operative ODI in group I was 21.14± 54 and in group II was 24.16± 3.31.
 Mean post-operative vas in group I was 3.5 and in group II was 5.7.
 In group I hospital stay, blood loss and complications were observed less as compared to group II.

-Conclusion: Both endoscopic microdiscectomy and conventional discectomy was effective and safe procedures.
-But conventional discectomy was found less effective as compared to endoscopic microdiscectomy in terms of rapid mobilization and postoperative pain.
+Conclusion: We concluded in this that both endoscopic microdisectomy and conventional discectomy was effective and safe procedures.
+But conventional discectomy was found less effective as compared to endoscopic microdisectomy in terms of rapid mobilization and postoperative pain.

-Keywords: Oswestry Disability Index (ODI), Lumbar disc prolapse, Endoscopic discectomy, Visual Analog Score (VAS)
+Keywords: Oswestry Disability Index (ODI), Lumbar Disc Prolapse, Endoscopic Discectomy, Visual Analog Score (VAS)